Atakku/fsmp-ae2/guidebook/items-blocks-machines/energy_cells.md

 allow the network to run while energy isn't being generated (like at night with solar panels) or handle the massive instantaneous energy draw of [spatial storage](../ae2-mechanics/spatial-io.md).

+Energy cells also generate 0.025% of their current charge per tick, so a 200k AE cell at full charge generates 50 AE/t

 ## Fill Bars

 <Row>